 7. “Art Smiles” Project

 Consider a school-wide art project.
 Assign each class a special theme to celebrate in art.
 Consider donating the student artwork to a local nursing home or senior living facility near the school.
 This will “wow” the residents and allow your students to have their artwork on display.
 Check out this article about seniors receiving similar special gifts.

 8. A Give Back Spirit Event

 If your school wants to join together on an initiative that will boost school spirit and raise funds that can be used for essential school community needs (i.e. Chromebooks, internet access, food for families, e-learning platforms, etc.) or even a local charity, the new, fully virtual (but still super fun!)
 Boosterthon At Home program might be an option for your school.

 This could be done by class or by school, or both.
 What a great opportunity to have students learn about different job functions!
 This is one of our favorite ways to boost school spirit by showcasing folks who’re making a difference in the community.
 You likely have many parents at your school you can honor.

 An online trivia competition between grade-level families or play teachers vs. students.
 There are many services out there (take a look at Crowdpurr) if you want to get a membership and even customize the questions.

 Any member of a school community can help boost school spirit and keep your school culture thriving.
 If you’re a PTA/PTO leader, perhaps you can get one or two of these ideas going to end the school year on a high note.
-If you’re a parent, perhaps you can share the ideas in this blog with your school administrators and/or PTA/PTO leaders so they can consider a spirit activity or two.
+If you’re a parent, perhaps you can share the ways to boost school spirit in this blog with your school administrators and/or PTA/PTO leaders so they can consider a spirit activity or two.

 Author: Kim Miller